ccnmtl/phtcstatic/content/atlasti/reading-exercise.md

 <div class="casecontent">
 <div class="casequestion answer-value">
 <p><strong>W1:</strong> Homeless shelters..</p>
-<p><strong>MODERATOR:</strong> You know, when you've had some experience doing this, um, there are places that will pay you to do that –</p>
+<p><strong>MODERATOR:</strong> You know, when you’ve had some experience doing this, um, there are places that will pay you to do that –</p>
 <p><strong>W1:</strong> Mm hmm.</p>
-<p><strong>MODERATOR:</strong> so this is a good thing that you're getting some experience.
-And, um, can you tell me a little bit, you know what's the deal with women, obviously, and this being the middle of Bruekleynville very different kinds of women, you have everything here.
+<p><strong>MODERATOR:</strong> so this is a good thing that you’re getting some experience.
+And, um, can you tell me a little bit, you know what’s the deal with women, obviously, and this being the middle of Bruekleynville very different kinds of women, you have everything here.
 What do you. you sort of, you know, hear from the people you deal with about HIV testing?
-Is it something they've even thought about? </p>
+Is it something they’ve even thought about? </p>
-<p><strong>W2:</strong> No. I don't think so.</p>
+<p><strong>W2:</strong> No. I don’t think so.</p>
 <textarea class="form-control w-75" row="3" name="question41" placeholder="Your answer..."></textarea>
 </div><!-- /.casequestion -->
 <div class="casesanswerdisplay">